plone/training/docs/plone-deployment/setup.md

 # Training setup

-Your computer should be configured with the following software.
-We strongly recommend you to prepare this before the training starts.
+Your computer should have the following software.
+Please prepare this before the training starts.

 ## Software

 ### Operating System

-We recommend you to have most recent versions of Linux or macOS.
+Use recent versions of Linux or macOS.

 For macOS users, also have Homebrew installed.

-Windows with WSL could work as well but we do not support it at this moment.
+Windows with WSL could work as well but isn't supported at this moment.

 ### Code Editor

-* Code editor of your choice (VSCode, Sublime, VI, Emacs)
+- Code editor of your choice (VSCode, Sublime, VI, Emacs)

 ### Python

-* Python >= 3.7
+- Python >= 3.7

 ### Docker & Docker Compose